Tongue Tie and Lip Tie (Frenectomy)

 - Speech and airway interference

-Tongue tie and lip tie laser surgery can correct these problems through a relatively simple procedure which Dr. Rubin can perform in office.
+Tongue tie and lip tie laser surgery can correct these problems through a relatively simple procedure which Drs.
+Rubin and Sentelle can perform in office.

 Laser Surgery for Tongue Tie and Lip Tie in Infants and Children

 A frenectomy is a common surgical procedure during which the frenulum, the band of tissue involved in tongue tie and/or lip tie, is released, allowing for better range of motion.
-Utilizing a soft tissue laser, Dr. Rubin can alleviate problems caused by tongue tie and lip tie by performing a laser frenectomy.
+Utilizing a soft tissue laser, Drs.
+Rubin and Sentelle can alleviate problems caused by tongue tie and lip tie by performing a laser frenectomy.

 Rather than cutting the restrictive tissue, which can be painful with more intensive aftercare, the laser essentially vaporizes the tissue, completely eliminating the problematic condition.
-The state-of-the-art soft tissue laser offered by Dr. Rubin cauterizes and sterilizes any tissue it comes in contact with.
-Laser tongue tie or lip tie surgery does not require a general anesthetic and can be performed in the comfortable, kid-friendly dental offices of Frisco Kids Dentistry while your child is awake.
+The state-of-the-art soft tissue laser offered by Drs.
+Rubin and Sentelle cauterizes and sterilizes any tissue it comes in contact with.
+Laser tongue tie or lip tie surgery does not require a general anesthetic and can be performed in our comfortable, kid-friendly dental offices, while your child is awake.

 Symptoms of Tongue Tie (Ankyloglossia)